 A walk through the old town of Aachen

 Discover the old town while sightseeing in Aachen.
-Aachen is a city in Nordrhein-Westfalenthat invites you to take a stroll through the old town.
-Regardless of whether you start this stroll through the city at the Elisenbrunnen or at the town hall, the cathedral is always in the center.
-This with its high tower can be seen from many locations and can be used as a guide, because the city center is not very big.
+Aachen is a city in Nordrhein-Westfalen, which invites you to take a tour of the Aachen sights in the old town.
+No matter whether you start your city stroll at the Elisenbrunnen or at the town hall, the center is always the cathedral.
+With its high tower, this can be seen from many locations and can serve well as a signpost, because the city center is not very big.

 We start our old town sightseeing at Elisenbrunnen